Western Front Association: Pension Index Cards and Ledgers

 In November 2012, the WFA announced that it has secured over six million Pension Index Cards and Ledgers from the UK's Ministry of Defence, which would otherwise have been destroyed.
 These are an extremely valuable primary source for family and military historians as they provide information on men (and some women) who served in the Great War and who subsequently applied for a pension.
 This significantly adds to the data that is available, particularly for those individuals who survived the Great War.

+Prior to the digitisation, it was possible to pay an admin fee of £25 for the records to be consulted, and copied where relevant to the search.

+The digitisation of these records was announced in December 2017, the initial batch being released October 2018, the task being completed in 2021.

 Sound archives at the Imperial War Museum

 The Imperial War Museum's sound archive holds over 33,000 recordings relating to conflict since 1914.
 This consists of the largest oral history collection of its type in the world, with contributions from both service personnel and non-combatants as well as significant holdings of speeches, sound effects, broadcasts, poetry and music.
 The Western Front Association funded digitisation of the majority of IWM's First World War sound recordings, thereby widening public access to this important historical resource.